 - Do not use too many links in your emails.
 Adding too many links in your emails is suspected to be an act of phishing activity and the receiver server bounces back the email.

 - Maintain 60:40 text to HTML ratio.
 Rich graphics and beautified HTML emails are usually promotional and pure text emails are damn boring.
 Maintain a mixed ratio between the text and HTML to get the best performance.

 - Avoid CAPS, BOLD and Exclamation marks.
-Content with too many characters in Caps or bold are intended to be spammy and should be avoided.
+Content with too many characters in caps or bold is intended to be spammy and should be avoided.

-If you follow the above pointers in your email content, chances are less of your emails being considered as SPAM and will reduce email bounce rate.
+If you follow the above pointers in your email content, chances of your emails being considered spammy are less and this will reduce the email bounce rate.

 6. Maintain time frame between consecutive emails

 The ideal time gap required to be maintained between two emails is 90 seconds.
-You can use an email automation tool like SalesHandy for your email marketing campaign.
-It will help you set the time gap between your emails .
+You can use an email outreach tool like Saleshandy for your email outreach campaign(sequence).

 7. Keep an eye on your sender reputation score

 The sender’s reputation score is a standardized value provided to the domains to check their email activities.
-A low sender reputation leads to email bounce back, emails going to spam box, and sometimes blocking your account.
+A low sender reputation leads to email bounce back, emails going to spam, and sometimes blocking your account.